St. Francis Dam: Mulholland Dam reinforcement

-Shortly after the disaster, many living below Mulholland Dam, which creates the Hollywood Reservoir, feared a similar disaster and began to protest, and petitioned the City of Los Angeles to drain the reservoir and remove the dam.
+Shortly after the disaster, many living below Mulholland Dam, which creates the Hollywood Reservoir, feared a similar disaster and began to protest, petitioning the City of Los Angeles to drain the reservoir and remove the dam.
 A Committee of Engineers & Geologists to Assess Mulholland Dam was appointed to evaluate the dam's safety.
-An External Review Panel to evaluate the structure, convened by the State of California, followed in 1930.
+An external review panel to evaluate the structure, convened by the State of California, followed in 1930.
 The same year, the City of Los Angeles Board of Water & Power Commissioners appointed their own Board of Review for the dam.
 Although the state's panel did not recommend modification of the dam, both panels came to similar conclusions: that the dam lacked what was then considered sufficient uplift relief, which could lead to destabilization, and was unacceptable.
 Again in 1931, a fourth panel, the Board of Engineers to Evaluate Mulholland Dam, was appointed to assess the structure.
 As well, an external study group appointed by the Board of Water & Power Commissioners produced a "Geological Report of the Suitability of Foundations".
 Certain design deficiencies were uncovered in the plans made by the engineering department during the planning phase of the dam.
 These had to do with the dam's base width in conjunction to its ability to resist uplift and sliding and to withstand earthquake loading.

 The decision was made to permanently keep the Hollywood Reservoir drawn down.
 It was also decided to keep the amount stored in the reservoir to no more than 4000 acre.ft and to place an enormous amount of earth, 330000 cuyd, on the dam's downstream face to increase its resistance against hydraulic uplift and earthquake forces, and to screen it from public view.
-This work was carried out in 1933–34.
+This work was carried out in 1933 and 1934.